lairdrt/rpi-pico-freertos/README.md

 ## Ready to Program
 At this point, you should have all of the Pico C/C++ SDK and FreeRTOS libraries installed in the directory above the application directory, and the path environment variables set corretcly.

-Assume that you have created your application program (e.g., `myapp.c`) within the `appdir` directory, and that you have navigated to that directory.
+Assume that you have created your application program (e.g., `main.c`) within the `appdir` directory, and that you have navigated to that directory.
 You would build the executable file using these commands:

 `mkdir build`<br>
 `cd build`<br>